-b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to \$15064.5? vithin S refer to response V.a above.
-A Mitig section V of the Mitigated Negative to Historical Resources (Archaeolo Declaration w ould be impleme nted to reduce c) Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes
+b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to \$15064.5? lease refer to response V.a above.
+A Mitigation Monitoring and Reporting Program, as detailed within Section V of the Mitigated Negative Declaration would be implemented to reduce impacts elated to Historical Resources (Archaeology) to below a level of significance. c) Disturb any human remains, including those interred outside of dedicated cemeteries? $\boxtimes$